Forest Health

 Forest Health Initiative Program (FHI)

-Funded by the USDA Forest Service’s Western Bark Beetle Initiative, non-industrial private landowners are reimbursed for up to 80% of costs for treating forested land.
+Funded by the U.S. Forest Service’s Western Bark Beetle Initiative, non-industrial private landowners are reimbursed for up to 80% of costs for treating forested land.

 - Approved practices involve thinning and slash treatments to prevent future losses by increasing tree and forest health.